cardinalhorizon/vms7-native-web/README.md

 * Auto-Accepting PIREP Rules Followed
 * Fully Working Live Map

+## Requirements

+* php 8.2 or greater
+* phpVMS 7 latest development branch
+* "phpVMS 7 Native Flight Center" plugin, available on smartCARS Central, installed to your VA, replacing the default flight-center.

 ## Installation
 Move this folder into your `modules` folder and verify that the folder is named `SmartCARSNative`.